 Dr. Henry McKoy grew up in Fayetteville, North Carolina, spending time outside appreciating the natural world.
 He attended the University of North Carolina at Chapel Hill as a first-generation student and studied business administration.

 During this point of his life, he was grappling with identifying a career that allowed him to help people while impacting the world for the better.
 Along this journey, he began to notice the importance of energy and environmental conservation to ensure the wellbeing of frontline communities across the country.
 These observations led him to consider a career path centered around energy, climate resiliency, and communities experiencing the impacts of climate change.
-Being from a low- to moderate- income community himself, Dr. McKoy also realized that energy production and waste management disproportionately harm those with the least resources the most.
+Being from a low- to moderate- income community himself, Dr. McKoy also realized that energy production and waste management disproportionately harm those with the least resources.

 Upon graduation, Dr. McKoy embarked on a path to uplift historically disadvantaged communities.
 He has held a diverse set of positions that have all helped to inform his work now within the U.S. Department of Energy (DOE).
 In particular, he’s worked in banking and served as the Assistant Secretary of Commerce under the Perdue Administration through which he engaged in community economic development planning and managed projects focused on energy and sustainability.
 Additionally, Dr. McKoy has taught business at universities including North Carolina Central University, the University of North Carolina at Chapel Hill, and Harvard University.
 He continues to be an active member of the clean energy community through his role at the DOE and has also previously served on NCSEA’s Board.